matinkg/ax-alla-viewer/README.md

 # What is this project?
 As you know, [Alla](https://alaatv.com/) doesn't have a good video player for viewing lessons.
-So I decided to make a simple video player to view alaa lessons inside it.
+So I decided to make a simple video player to view alaa lessons with it.
 Hope you enjoy it :)

 ## Project setup
 ```